-The real assets portfolio includes the University's investments in energy, timber, real estate, and public investments in commodity funds.
-This portfolio outperformed its benchmark (a mix of energy, real estate, and commodities) return on a relative basis in fiscal year 2013, gaining 8.9 percent (versus 7.1 percent).
-It was a strong performer for the threeyear period, gaining 12.1 percent.
-Distribution activity significantly increased in particular, as there continued to be substantially higher realizations in privatepartnership real estate and energy investments.
-With distributions of \$295.6 million and capital calls of \$220.6 million, the net cash flow was \$75 million for fiscal year 2013.
+The real assets portfolio includes the University's investments in energy, timber, real estate, and publicly traded investments in commodity funds.
+This portfolio outperformed its benchmark (a mix of energy, real estate, and commodities) return on a relative basis in fiscal year 2014, gaining 17.2 percent versus 14.2 percent.
+It was a strong performer for the five-year period, gaining 10.6 percent.
+Notably, distribution activity remained elevated, as there continued to be significantly higher realizations in private-partnership real estate and energy investments.
+With distributions of \$377.5 million and capital calls of \$186.1 million, the net cash flow was \$191.4 million for fiscal year 2014.